seancrowe/GraFxJourney_PublisherIntro/04_Publisher_Interface_Intro/README.md

     -Set up a CHILI doc to use for this section
-    -Write up section for save + pdfgen buttons -Carryover finished section 3 project files to here (at least relevant ones)
+    -Write up section for save + pdfgen buttons -Carryover finished section 3 project files to here (at least relevant ones) -Clean up comments and editor links in code snippets here once everything is fully done
  ```

  # Introduction to Publisher Interface